Singyuan/Singyuan.github.io/_pages/projects/NTU/AI_Image.md

 ## References

-  [1] Olaf Ronneberger, Philipp Fischer, Thomas Brox, <i>U-Net: Convolutional Networks for Biomedical Image Segmentation</i>, (2015)
+  1. O. Ronneberger, P. Fischer and T. Brox, <i>U-Net: Convolutional Networks for Biomedical Image Segmentation</i>, (2015).

 ## Acknowledgements

   Thanks my classmates Yuehchou Lee and Chiatse Wang.
+I would like to thank Dr. Wang for the guidance and encouragement.